-The 2018 Texas Observer Short Story Contest is now open.
+The 2018 Texas Observer Short Story Contest is now closed.

 This year’s guest judge is Natalia Sylvester.
 Born in Lima, Peru, Natalia came to the US at age 4 and grew up in Florida and the Rio Grande Valley.
 She’s a faculty member of the low-residency MFA program at Regis University and works as a freelance writer in Austin.
 Her work has appeared in Bustle, Catapult, Electric Literature, Latina magazine and the Austin American-Statesman.
 Natalia’s first novel, Chasing the Sun, was named the Best Debut Book of 2014 by Latinidad.
 Her latest novel, Everyone Knows You Go Home, has been named a Best Book of 2018 by Real Simple magazine and is a finalist for the International Latino Book Awards.

 GRAND PRIZE: $1,000 and publication in the Observer’s October 2018 Issue

 GUEST JUDGE: Natalia Sylvester

 - Finalists may be eligible for publication online at texasobserver.org.